-On what grounds can an award be appealed to the court?
+On what grounds can an award be appealed or challenged in the courts?

 An award is final and binding once it is rendered and it cannot be appealed.
 However, a party may request the intermediate people's court where the arbitration institution is domiciled to set aside an award under the grounds set forth by law.